ISenseAura/Weather-App/README.md

 ## Demo

-You can download the Android app from [here](https://linktodocumentation)
+You can download the Android app from [here](https://github.com/Zerapium/Weather-App/raw/main/mayurcodes.weatherapp.apk)

-Open the link and press download to download the apk file.

 ## Cloning the Project